laura-is-here/trash-panda-ii/src/pages/index.md

   intro: "Here are some of Trash Panda's upcoming events"
 ---

+<strong>Please note</strong> Please bear with us.
+This site is currently under construction.

 Trash Panda is a project, founded by activists, that has one goal: To bring anti-racist and anti-fascist punk rock to the Reno area.

 We bring punk rock bands to various venues around, and strive to make most shows all-ages.